dwbcampbell/dwbcampbell/README.md

 - 👋 Hi, I’m Douglas Campbell
-- 👀 I’m interested in logic, philosophy, type theory.
+- 👀 I’m interested in logic, philosophy, machine learning.
-- 🌱 I’m currently learning Lean
+- 🌱 I’m currently learning how to write VS Code Extensions in Typescript
-- 💞️ I’m looking to collaborate on anything other than Qt/Qml which is my day job.
 - 📫 How to reach me dwbcampbell@gmail.com

 <!---